MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

  Save filtered log as file (add it to the logs attached to the ticket) image.png
 QUIC not supported for Internet Access
-Since QUIC is not yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP cannot be tunneled (note: It is supported in Private Access and M365 workloads).
+Since QUIC isn't yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled (note: It's supported in Private Access and Microsoft 365 workloads).

 Administrators can disable QUIC protocol triggering clients to fall back to HTTPS over TCP which is fully supported in Internet Access.

-QUIC disabled in Edge
+QUIC disabled in Microsoft Edge
 To disable QUIC in Microsoft Edge:

-Open Edge
+Open Microsoft Edge
 Access to: edge://flags/#enable-quic
 Choose Disable
 QUIC disabled in Chrome